MULTIFAITH LIVING COMMUNITY

 If you have specific questions regarding how this works or need assistance setting it up, please contact a CA House staff member.

 At this time, CA House is unable to accommodate peer-to-peer payment platforms such as Zelle, Venmo, Apple Pay, etc.

 Cash payments are also allowed, but must be given in person to a staff member.

 Rates: Rates are stipulated in the Multifaith Living Community Application.
 The MLC offers both market rate and affordable rents.
 Applicants must state at the time of application that they are applying for affordable rates, and must show income or financial aid verification.
-If an MLC resident later becomes qualified for affordable rents, they may show verification at any time during their lease and receive the affordable rental rate if there are any available.

 Late Rent: If rent is not received by the 5th day of the month, it is considered delinquent and a $40 late fee is imposed.